jlangch/venice/doc/readme/shell-scripts.md

 With a little bit of sorcery a Venice script can be run as a Unix Shebang script.

+### A Venice Shebang script

+This shebang demo uses the Venice interpreter from an installed Venice REPL, having access to all the 3rd party libraries installed within the REPL.

 **Prerequisites**

 1. The Venice REPL must be installed